Kardashian Animated Show Coming, If Kris Jenner Has Her Way

 The Kardashian family – and Kris Jenner in particular – wants the cartoonish faces of Kim Kardashian, Khloe, Kylie and the rest of the family to take over the television.

-Kris Jenner and Kim reportedly had a meeting with Harvey Weinstein’s company earlier this month to pitch an animated show featuring “the entire family,” though according to TMZ there are no plans to include Caitlyn Jenner, formerly known as Bruce Jenner.
+Kris Jenner and Kim reportedly had a meeting with Harvey Weinstein’s company earlier this month to pitch an animated show featuring “the entire family,” though according to TMZ, there are no plans to include Caitlyn Jenner, formerly known as Bruce Jenner.

 Bad news for Kardashian fans who want to finally introduce their kids to the most popular family of America: the new animated show – if it ever happens – will be a primetime series and not for kids, according to sources.